yochaigal/cairn/wip/2e/how-does-variable-difficulty-work.md

 ## Introduction

-Cairn lacks mechanics such as Attribute modifiers, Advantage and Disadvantage, and so on.
-This design emphasizes one of the game's core conceits: that play should focus on narrative, in-world experiences over mechanical resolutions.
-Player characters are encouraged to pursue advantages through critical thinking and problem-solving, not by stacking together external mechanics!
-As a result, preparing situations for variable difficulty can sometimes feel opaque or even difficult to achieve.
-The following principles and examples may provide some structure:
+In Cairn, players are encouraged to overcome problems by asking questions, thinking critically, and working within the fiction of the game world to curry advantage.
+The following principles and examples should help Wardens create rulings consistent and fair rulings that both challenge and reward players for their effort.

-## Principles for Variable Difficulty
+## Principles For Variable Difficulty

-- Create situations that emphasize non-mechanical solutions.
-A problem is more interesting when the key to solving it can be understood purely within the fiction.
 - Reward thinking outside the box.
 This may be a simple mitigation of risk, a new piece of knowledge, character growth, and more.
 - Modify outcomes according to the effort that went into them.
 If the PCs worked really hard to make something succeed despite the danger involved, enhance the result to match their trouble.
 - Emphasize fictional consequences rather than mechanical buffs.
 Purely mechanical rewards are usually hollow and lack the potential of in-world benefits.
 - Many dangers can be mitigated or extinguished given time, effort, and skill.
 If there is no real risk, just skip the roll!
+- Create situations that emphasize non-mechanical solutions.
+A problem is more interesting when the key to solving it can be understood purely within the fiction.

 ## Examples